Jaredy899/Jaredy899/README.md

 - 💼 Working in mental health as my primary career
 - 🔍 Tech enthusiast passionate about coding and continuous learning
 - 🖖 Exploring strange new technologies and boldly going where my curiosity leads
+- ⛵ I try to contribute to Solus Linux

 ## 🔧 Technologies & Tools